abbas99-hub/abbas99-hub/README.md

 ## 💼 My Experience

-- Data Scientist at Litmusblox: 8/2020-6/2022
+- Data Analyst at Litmusblox: 8/2020-6/2022
   - Developed and implemented a Job Recommendation System that increased candidate-job matching accuracy by 30%.
   - Built a Resume Summarization System that reduced manual effort in resume screening by 50%.
   - Designed and deployed a CV Scoring tool that improved the efficiency of candidate evaluation by automating the scoring process.
+  - Conducted A/B tests on different product features processes, resulting in a 12% increase in conversion rate .
+  - Identified critical company KPIs for revenue, customer acquisition, and customer satisfaction.
+  - Developed a predictive model that accurately identified potential churn cases with an 85% accuracy rate .
+  - Enhanced user insights, contributing to a 10% increase in personalized user experiences .
+  -

 - Data Analyst at Peopleblox: 6/2022-6/2023
-  - Built and maintained data pipelines to extract, transform, and load data from various sources, including structured and unstructured data.
-Tools used: SQL, PowerBI, Python.
+  - Built and maintained data pipelines to extract, transform, and load data from various data sources like databases, spreadsheets, and
-  - Created a multiple-page HR Analytics Dashboard which includes features such as Employee Turnover and Retention, Recruitment Metrics, Employee Performance Metrics, and Learning and Development Metrics.
-Tools used: SQL, PowerBI.
+    APIs using Databricks, Google Cloud.
+  - Extracted insights from website clickstream data, resulting in a 30% improvement in decision-making.
   - Delivered an A/B Testing tool to test the impact of different training programs on employee skills acquisition, job performance, and satisfaction.
 Techniques used: Hypothesis Testing, T-Test, Chi-Square Test, P-Value, Normal Distribution.
+  - Presented findings to optimize the website user experience and increased conversion rate by 15%, by creating an interactive dashboard.
+  - Tools used: Python, SQL, PowerBI, VBA, Data Modeling, Descriptive Statistics, Alteryx, and MS Excel.

 ## 📚 Languages & Tools
 <!DOCTYPE html>